Top 9 Things You Must Know About Naproxen

 Support groups on Drugs.com may be helpful for patients who use medications for pain relief, have multiple conditions, and who are searching for news.
 In fact, pain is one of the top medical condition support groups on Drugs.com.
 Joining one or more support groups is a great way to discover others with similar conditions and using related medications and to share your own experience.

-There are over 200 reviews for naproxen from people who use this drug for arthritis, back pain, headache and other various conditions (some of which may be off-label use, meaning the drug is not approved by the FDA for that particular use).
+There are close to 400 reviews for naproxen from people who use this drug for arthritis, back pain, headache and other various conditions (some of which may be off-label use, meaning the drug is not approved by the FDA for that particular use).
 Here you can ask a question, share an experience, browse through the latest blog posts and questions, and see other ratings from patients who are using naproxen.

 Remember, the information is NOT intended to endorse naproxen or recommend therapy.
 While these reviews might be helpful to you, they are NOT a substitute for the expertise, skill, knowledge and judgement of healthcare practitioners in patient care.